Rushinikumbh99/Metric_Conversion/README.md

 Parameter      : Conversion_From (string) , Conversion_To(string), Value(double)

-Conversions    : Centimeters to Inches  & Inches to Centimeters
+Conversions    : Centimeters to Inches  & Inches to Centimeters,
-		     Squaremeter to SquareFoot & SquareFoot to Squaremeter Degree to Kelvin & Kelvin to Degree
+		     Squaremeter to SquareFoot & SquareFoot to Squaremeter, Degree to Kelvin & Kelvin to Degree

 Excluded Files : WeatherForecast.cs & WeatherForecastController